stape-io/phone-number-formatter-web-variable/README.md

-# Phone Number Formatter Variable for Google Tag Manager
+# Phone Number Formatter Variable for Google Tag Manager Web Container

 A Google Tag Manager variable template that formats phone numbers to the E.164 standard format.
 The formatter handles: